HOW IVF WORKS: A STEP-BY-STEP GUIDE

 Step 4: Ovulation Stimulation

-You will be prescribed a series of injections that you take from home to stimulate your ovaries to produce follicles.
+You will be prescribed a series of injections that you take from home to stimulate your ovaries to produce mature eggs.
 These are the first round of shots you often hear about.
 The timing and length of shots depends on each unique body.
 You can expect to be visiting your clinic every few days for transvaginal ultrasounds to keep an eye on how quickly you are developing follicles and how long you need to take injections before a retrieval.
 Typically, injections last between 8-14 days.

 Step 5: Trigger Shot